Sahil401/first_app/README.md

-#Ruby on Rails first tutorial
+# Ruby on Rails first tutorial

-This is hte first application for rails tutorial
+This is the first application for rails tutorial